International Transfer Students

 Bluffton, SC 29909

 International applicants with college level work completed at a foreign school must have their foreign transcripts evaluated in a course by course format, and submitted with their application.
 The exceptions to this requirement are foreign schools that have an "Articulation Agreement" with USCB.
 Contact USCB to check if your foreign school has such an agreement.
 We will consider an evaluation from a member of the National Association of Credential Evaluation Services (NACES).
 The Web address is www.naces.org.
-Below is the contact information of two companies that provide evaluations:
+Below is the contact information of the companies that provide evaluations:

 Once your completed original application with a copy of your passport, original bank certification, original transcripts and course by course evaluations have been received and processed, you will be issued a letter of acceptance or denial.
 If accepted, you will be issued an I-20 form, an immigration document, stating that you have been accepted into a degree program here at the University of South Carolina.
 Once you receive this I-20 and pay your SEVIS fee, you must apply for a student visa at a U.S. embassy or consulate.
 This visa stamp in your passport shows the visa status you will hold while here in the U.S. You are permitted to enter the country within 30 days of the start of your program stated on your I-20.